-The Integrated Regulatory Capital Framework was be implemented in the United States beginning on January 1, 2014 with the largest financial institutions.
+The Integrated Regulatory Capital Framework was implemented in the United States beginning on January 1, 2014, with the largest financial institutions.

 Under the final rule, minimum requirements will increase for both the quantity and quality of capital held by banking organizations.
 Consistent with the international Basel framework, the rule includes a new minimum ratio of common equity tier 1 capital to risk-weighted assets of 4.5 percent and a common equity tier 1 capital conservation buffer of 2.5 percent of risk-weighted assets that will apply to all supervised financial institutions.

 The rule also raises the minimum ratio of tier 1 capital to risk-weighted assets from 4 percent to 6 percent and includes a minimum leverage ratio of 4 percent for all banking organizations.
 In addition, for the largest, most internationally active banking organizations, the final rule includes a new minimum supplementary leverage ratio that takes into account off-balance sheet exposures.
 On the quality of capital side, the final rule emphasizes common equity tier 1 capital, and implements strict eligibility criteria for regulatory capital instruments.
 The final rule also changes the methodology for calculating risk-weighted assets to enhance risk sensitivity.